AlienVault OTX

 Test Connection

-The Test Connection Command allows you to perform a health check on an integration connection.
-You can schedule a periodic health check by selecting Connection Health Check when editing an integration connection.
+Allows users to perform a health check on an integration connection.
+Users can schedule a periodic health check by selecting Connection Health Check when editing an integration connection.

 Input